gsmith257-cyber/gsmith257-cyber/README.md

 </div>

 <h2>About me:</h2>
-I am a curent Red Team Engineer from the USA who likes to write malware and memes.
+I am a current Red Team Engineer from the USA who likes to write malware and memes.

 ## Buy me a Coffee